terraform-aws-modules/terraform-aws-iam/docs/UPGRADE-6.0.md

 ## List of backwards incompatible changes

+- The ability to allow roles to assume their own roles has been removed.
+This was previously added as part of helping users mitigate https://aws.amazon.com/blogs/security/announcing-an-update-to-iam-role-trust-policy-behavior/.
+Going forward, users will need to mitigate this on the application side (i.e. - do not have a role assume itself), or update the trust policy in their implementation to continue using this behavior.
+It is strongly recommended to mitigate this by not having the role assume itself.

 - `iam-account`:
     - The `aws_caller_identity` data source and associated outputs have been removed.
 Users should instead use the data source directly in their configuration
 - `iam-assumable-role` has been renamed to `iam-role`